Arts-of-coding/scananse/README.md

 ```

 # Combined analysis of motifs and gene expression
 You can determine which transcription factors binding to your motifs are also expressed in your single cell populations.
-Run the R script .... to generate heatmaps with gene expression and quantile normalization.
+Run the R script "complex_heatmap_motifs_V3.R" to generate heatmaps with gene expression and quantile normalization.

 # Generating the nessesary files for ANANSE and running ANANSE.

-Lastly, ananse can be run with the python script .... .
-The files can be further analysed with the R script .... .
+Lastly, ananse can be run with the python script "Run_ananse_V4_JA.ipynb" .
+The files can be further analysed with the R script "ANANSE_analysis_V4.R" .

 # Notes
-Note for setting the correct paths in Cellranger:
+Note for setting the correct paths in Cellranger within the terminal:
 ```console
 export PATH=/ceph/rimlsfnwi/data/moldevbio/zhou/jarts/cellranger/cellranger-6.0.1:$PATH
 ```